monyhar/monyhar/monyhar/android_webview/docs/device-setup.md

 easier to setup.
 ***

-You can generally follow chromium's [Android emulator](/docs/android_emulator.md) instructions.
+You can generally follow monyhar's [Android emulator](/docs/android_emulator.md) instructions.
 You should choose a **Google APIs** image.
 The AOSP-based image will also work, but imposes additional developer hurdles.
 Note that you shouldn't use a **Google Play** image for